The 47 Best High School Graduation Gifts of 2025

 If your teen takes any valuable jewelry, a passport, or meds, having a lock box to store them in will give you peace of mind.
 This one has a programmable electronic lock and a steel tethering cable.

-28. For the not-so-handy one: Blue Ridge Tools Household Tool Kit (Target)
+28. For the handy one: Cartman 39 piece Tool Kit (Amazon)

 Unassembled furniture?
 A hinge that is coming loose?
 A small but well-equipped toolset like this one will last four years and beyond.